mathesamuelhenry/Sample/README.md

 # Sample
-Sample GITGUB Repository is a sample github to teach "ME"
+Sample GITGUB Repository is a sample github to teach "ME".
+Just to test.